RXAliman/sfml-fractal-maker/README.md

 # sfml-fractal-maker
-A Simple C++ GUI Application to create Sierpiński Triangle.
+A Simple C++ Application to create Sierpiński Triangle.
 Made with Simple and Fast Multimedia Library (SFML) and Code::Blocks.

 # Controls
 Esc - Close program